Dark Knights of Steel: Main plot

 Fleeing the destruction of Krypton, Jor-El and Lara crash-land on Earth and are confronted by a group of archers who arrive to investigate from a nearby castle.
-Jor-El destroys them with his heat vision just as his son, Kal-El is born.
-In the nearby Kingdom of Storms, a local peasant boy named Constantine has a vision of demons who will conquer the world while King Jefferson listens and orders the prophecy recorded.
+Jor-El destroys them with his heat vision just as his son, Kal-El, is born.
+In the nearby Kingdom of Storms, a local peasant boy named John Constantine has a vision of demons who will conquer the world while the young King Jefferson Pierce listens and orders the prophecy recorded.

-Nineteen years later, Bruce, a knight of the Kingdom of El, his companion Alfred, and his squires Richard, Duke, Jason and Stephanie go on a quest to capture a banshee.
-Prince Kal-el asks to join them but is forbidden, due to his family's vulerability to magic.
-The party locate the banshee and Bruce accuses her of being an assassin sent by King Jefferson, based on knowledge he has gained from his spy in Jefferson's court.
+Nineteen years later, Bruce Wayne, a knight of the Kingdom of El, his manservant and companion Alfred Pennyworth, and the warriors Richard Grayson, Duke Thomas, Jason Todd and Stephanie Brown go on a quest to capture a banshee.
+Prince Kal-El asks to join them but is forbidden, due to his family's vulnerability to magic.
+The party locate the banshee, who is revealed to be Dinah Lance, and Bruce accuses her of being an assassin sent by King Jefferson, based on knowledge he has gained from his spy in Jefferson's court, Timothy Drake.
 The banshee denies this and attacks, with her scream destroying the building they are in but leaving Bruce largely unharmed.
-She is then apprehended by Bruce and Kal-el and is taken back to the castle, where she is imprisoned in the dungeon along with other magical beings.
-Jor-El and Lara, now King and Queen, summon them to the throne room where Kal-el admits that he followed Bruce without his knowledge and questions why ordinary men should act on their behalf when he is invincible.
-Jor-El talks to Bruce on the battlements and Bruce explains that he thinks he is cursed after being able to survive the banshee's scream and should be exiled or imprisoned.
-Jor-El reveals to Bruce that he is his father and that when Bruce's mother, Queen Martha and her husband Thomas died, the Els took over as they knew the people would never accept Bruce as a bastard King.
-In a nearby forest, the Green Man enchants the arrow of Oliver, an outlaw, and it successfully kills Jor-El by piercing him in the eye.
+She is then apprehended by Bruce with aid from Kal-El and is taken back to the castle, where she is imprisoned in the dungeon along with other magical beings.

+Jor-El and Lara, now King and Queen, summon them to the throne room where Kal-El admits that he followed Bruce without his knowledge and questions why ordinary men should act on their behalf when he is invincible.
+Jor-El speaks to Bruce alone.
+The young knight admits that he should not have survived the banshee's scream and may be cursed, asking to be exiled so that he cannot harm Kal-El.
+Jor-El reveals to Bruce that he is his father and that when Bruce's mother, Queen Martha Wayne and her husband, Thomas died, the Els adopted him to hide the truth of Bruce's parentage.
+In a nearby forest, a sorcerer known as the "Green Man" enchants the arrow of Oliver Queen, Thomas Wayne's former courtier who has since turned outlaw, and it successfully kills Jor-El by piercing him in the eye.